avaneev/prvhash/README.md

 function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
 The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
-Such multiplication produces result with a logarithmic-like distribution.
 This result is then bit-reversed, and is accumulated in the `Hash`.
 The `lcg` variable accumulates the result with bit-inversion.
 The `Seed` is then updated with a mix of the bit-reversed multiplication result, previous `lcg`'s value (that includes the message input), and the hash word produced on previous rounds.
 The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy;
 message's distribution becomes irrelevant.
 Both the accumulation of the